sei-international/AMES.jl/docs/src/config.md

 ```

 ## [Linking to the supply-use table](@id config-sut)
-The next block is for specifying the structure of the [supply-use table](@ref sut) and how it relates to variables in Macro.
+The next block is for specifying the structure of the [supply-use table](@ref sut) and how it relates to variables in AMES.

 The first section of this block specifies sectors and products that are excluded from the simulation.
 The entire section or any item can be excluded.
 Alternatively, items can be set to the empty list `[]` or to YAML's "no value" symbol, `~`.

 There are three categories:
 1. First, and most important, are energy sectors and products.
-Those are excluded from the Macro calculation because the energy sector analysis is handled on a physical basis within LEAP, although they can optionally be included when [running the model](@ref running-macro) in stand-alone mode, without LEAP.
+Those are excluded from the AMES calculation because the energy sector analysis is handled on a physical basis within LEAP, although they can optionally be included when [running the model](@ref running-macro) in stand-alone mode, without LEAP.
 2. Second are any territorial adjustments.
-Macro recalculates some parameters to take account of those entries.
+AMES recalculates some parameters to take account of those entries.
 If none are present in the supply-use table, then an empty list `[]` can be entered for this parameter, as in the sample Freedonia model file shown below.
 3. Finally are any other excluded sectors and products.
 For example, some tables may have a "fictitious" product or sector entry.
 ```yaml
 #---------------------------------------------------------------------------